AnuragThePathak/C-Plus-Plus/README.md

 ## Contents

-This repository contains all C++ code, I have written while learning.
+This repository contains all C++ code, I have written while learning, which was my first programming language.

 ## How to use